jmvanel/semantic_forms/scala/forms_play/README.md

 plus a textbox to enter a URL semantics, eg a FOAF profile or DBpedia URI :
 [example.form.foaf.html](http://htmlpreview.github.io/?https://github.com/jmvanel/semantic_forms/blob/master/scala/forms/example.form.foaf.html)

-See:
+This README is like an administrator Manual.
+For other documentations, see:

 - the [wiki](https://github.com/jmvanel/semantic_forms/wiki) for User manual and Developer manual.
 - [Installation of the `semantic_forms` generic application](../../doc/en/install.md) from zip distribution (easy and no compilation)

-This README is like an administrator Manual.

 ## Terminology